nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-plugin-4.00.md

     Where PLUGIN_OUTPUT_DIRECTORY should be replaced with the plugin name, for example, Payments.PayPalStandard.

-    We do it this way to be able to use a new approach to add third-party references which was introduced in .NET Core.
-But actually it's not required.
+    We do it this way to be able to use a new approach to add third-party references which were introduced in .NET Core.
+But it's not required.
 Moreover, references from already referenced libraries will be loaded automatically.
 So it is very convenient.

 1. The next step is creating a `plugin.json` file required for each plugin.
-This file contains meta information describing your plugin.
+This file contains meta-information describing your plugin.
 Just copy this file from any other existing plugin and modify it for your needs.
 For information about the `plugin.json` file, please see [plugin.json file](xref:en/developer/plugins/plugin_json).

-1. The last required step is to create a class which implements IPlugin interface (Nop.Core.Plugins namespace). nopCommerce has BasePlugin class which already implements some IPlugin methods and allows you to avoid source code duplication. nopCommerce also provides you with some specific interfaces derived from IPlugin.
-For example, we have "IPaymentMethod" interface which is used for creating new payment method plugins.
-It contains some methods which are specific only for payment methods such as ProcessPayment() or GetAdditionalHandlingFee().
-Currently nopCommerce has the following specific plugin interfaces:
+1. The last required step is to create a class that implements the `IPlugin` interface (Nop.Core.Plugins namespace). nopCommerce has the `BasePlugin` class which already implements some `IPlugin` methods and allows you to avoid source code duplication. nopCommerce also provides you with some specific interfaces derived from `IPlugin`.
+For example, we have the "IPaymentMethod" interface which is used for creating new payment method plugins.
+It contains some methods which are specific only for payment methods such as `ProcessPayment()` or `GetAdditionalHandlingFee()`.
+Currently, nopCommerce has the following specific plugin interfaces:

    - **IPaymentMethod**.
 These plugins are used for payment processing.
    - **IShippingRateComputationMethod**.
 These plugins are used for retrieving accepted delivery methods and appropriate shipping rates.
 For example, UPS, UPS, FedEx, etc.